mf-celik/multimodal-crop-boundary/README.md

 # multimodal-crop-boundary

+# 🚧 Under Construction
+This repository is currently under active development.
+Features, structure, and documentation may change.

 ## Overview

 This repository contains the implementation of a **dual-stream U-Net architecture** for accurate crop field boundary mapping using multimodal Sentinel-1 (SAR) and Sentinel-2 (optical) satellite data.
 The approach leverages spatial-channel attention mechanisms (scSE blocks) and composite edge-aware loss functions to produce sharp, continuous, and topologically consistent field boundaries.